clojuredocs/guides/articles/language/collections_and_sequences.md

 ```

 In conclusion: use transients only as an optimization technique and only
 after profiling and identifying hot spots in your code.
-Guessing is the
-shortest way we know to blowing the performance.

 ## Custom Collections and Sequences